What has happened on day 11 in Tokyo?

 Long jumpers Jazmin Sawyers, 27, and Abigail Irozuru, 31, were unable to win a medal as Germany's Malaika Mihambo took gold.

-Boxer Caroline Dubois narrowly lost on points to Thailand's Sudaporn Seesondee in the women's lightweight quarter-final, missing out on the guarantee of at least a bronze medal.
+Boxer Caroline Dubois, 20, narrowly lost on points to Thailand's Sudaporn Seesondee in the women's lightweight quarter-final, missing out on the guarantee of at least a bronze medal.

+In the men's 3m springboard final, 24-year-old James Heatly finished ninth in his first Games.

+Joe Fraser was thought to be a medal threat in the parallel bars, but finished eighth in the final as the artistic gymnastics came to a close.

 - 'In my eyes, anyone can be an influencer': Is social media a viable full-time career at 16?